Production Planning with Excel – Opportunities and Limitations

 If you are still using spreadsheets in the traditional way, i.e. by saving the files onto your computer and sharing them by email, it is difficult to create a collaborative workflow where information would be instantly shared with all participants.
 As production planning is a collaborative process, this could turn out to be a major limitation.

 If a company uses Excel, there is usually one person that is in charge of creating and maintaining the spreadsheet.
-Most often, that one person has their own special way of doing things and that might create problems when that person leaves the company.
+Most often, that one person has their own special way of doing things, which might create problems when that person leaves the company.
 This “special way of doing things” could sometimes be in conflict with what the support materials on the web consider best practices and may therefore be unsustainable in the long run.

 7. Does not scale well